kelubo/wfbook/Software/配置管理/Ansible/4_Playbook.md

 These examples show proxy settings, but you can provide any number of settings this way.

-# Working with language-specific version managers[](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_environment.html#working-with-language-specific-version-managers)
+## Working with language-specific version managers

 Some language-specific version managers (such as rbenv and nvm)  require you to set environment variables while these tools are in use.
 When using these tools manually, you usually source some environment  variables from a script or from lines added to your shell configuration  file.
 In Ansible, you can do this with the environment keyword at the  play level.